Charsadda: History

 The earliest archaeological deposits recovered at Charsadda, in Bala Hisar, are dated to c.
 1400 BCE, when a small community was established on a low natural mound of clay above the floodplain of the Kabul and Swat rivers, constructing structures of timber posts slotted into postholes, in association with ceramic sherds and ash.
 Subsequent periods indicate that more permanent structures were built at Charsadda, including stone-lined pits.
-Between the 14th century BCE and the 6th century BCE, when an Achaemenid presence is represented at the site (see below), the inhabitants of Charsadda developed an iron-working industry and used ceramics that are typical for this period in the Vale of Peshawar, Swat and Dir.
+Between the 14th century BCE and the 6th century BCE, when an Achaemenid presence is represented at the site (see below), the inhabitants of Charsadda developed an iron-working industry and used ceramics that were typical for this period in the Vale of Peshawar, Swat and Dir.

 The later history of Charsadda can be traced back to the 6th century BCE.
 It was the capital of Gandhara from the 6th century BCE to the 2nd century CE.
 The ancient name of Charsadda was Pushkalavati.
-The city hosts the ruins of what was once the ancient Gandharan capital city of Pushkalavati (meaning Lotus City in Sanskrit), and The father of Sanskrit grammar, Pāṇini was from this area and lived around 4th century BCE.
+The city hosts the ruins of what was once the ancient Gandharan capital city of Pushkalavati (meaning Lotus City in Sanskrit), and the father of Sanskrit grammar, Pāṇini, was from this area and lived around 4th century BCE.
 Many invaders have ruled over this region during different times of history.
 These include the Maurya Empire and the Gupta Empire, Alexander the Great's Macedonians, the Greco-Bactrians, the Indo-Greeks, the Indo-Scythians, the Indo-Parthians, the Kushans, the Huns, the Turks, Durranis and more recently the British Empire.